Artist

 • Publishing and writer lanes are shown separately where available: publisher $1.2M-$4.8M/year; writer $1.2M-$4.8M/year.

-• This page is supported by 2 tracked top songs: Drop It Like It's Hot, Gin and Juice.
+• 2 top songs anchor this estimate: Drop It Like It's Hot, Gin and Juice.

 • Ownership fields include master context, publishing context, catalog-sale status.